 “The worst part was waiting for the goddamn test results,” he told me.
 “It felt like forever laying there thinking I had it.”

 While he dodged the Covid bullet, he didn’t walk away unscathed.
 Doctors had discovered some concerning heart issues that had caused fluid to build up around his body, including his lungs.
-They diagnosed him with congestive heart failure and atrial fibrillation and went to work draining the fluid off his lungs.
-When they were done, they had removed 18 pounds from Dad’s body.
+They diagnosed him with congestive heart failure and atrial fibrillation and went to work draining the excess water off his lungs.
+When they were done, they had removed 18 pounds of it from Dad’s body.

 He takes diuretics now to control the fluid, but his nagging cough remains.
 I pick up on it every time we talk on the phone or hop on a video call.